-Additional troubleshooting questions are in the GTO Keypad manual.
-Some of the issues discussed in the keypad manual relate to mount communication issues whether you use the keypad or control the mount with a planetarium program or $PulseGuide^{TM}$.
+Additional troubleshooting questions are in the GTO Keypad or GTO Servo System manuals.
+Some of the issues discussed in these manuals relate to mount communication issues whether you use the keypad or control the mount with a planetarium program or PulseGuideTM.
 Please refer to them.